containerize-com/Products/en/discussion-forum/forem/installation.md

 ### Install Forem on Ubuntu

-There are many different ways to install Forem best online communities environment but here we will discuss installation steps for Ubuntu.
-Forem forum community is easy to setup and get started.
-To get started with Forem quickly, configure and setup Rails development environment with the necessary dependencies packages.
+There are many different ways to install Forem for how to build a community but here we will discuss installation steps for Ubuntu.
+Forem community building project is easy to setup and get started.
+To get started with Forem for how to create a community quickly, configure and setup Rails development environment with the necessary dependencies packages.

     sudo npm install -g yarn
     sudo apt-get install libpq-dev